NASARace/race/doc/manual/design/tabdata.rst

 in case they are relative.
 Reason for path keys (global addressing scheme) is that different row/colLists can reference the same logical entities/data

-<TODO> Configs (lists) should support generic (site independent) specification to enable centralized update
+<TODO> Configs (lists) should support generic (node independent) specification to enable centralized update
 questionable: this would either require a uniform view across peers or some non-intuitive syntax for shared config

 Nodes can own several columns.
 Consequently, each column has a optional 'node' attribute to link to the main/node id
 <TODO> what about nodes that only show/export columns other than the node name?
 Could be handled through 'attrs'

-Formulas and constraints are kept separate from Column/RowList to enable per-site settings.
+Formulas and constraints are kept separate from Column/RowList to enable per-node settings.

 In general we try to share as much common config between nodes as possible, hence we factor config